Don´t Imitate, Be Unique Be Creative

 What is a Masterclass?

-A two hour seminar organised by the Creative Guitar School where 10 specific topics are explained demonstrated and practiced.
+A two hour seminar organised by the Creative Guitar School in where 10 specific topics are explained demonstrated and practiced.
 Students acquire the knowledge and learn how to turn that knowledge into musical skills in their own time.

 How many Masterclasses are there ?